tohojo/flent/doc/options.rst

    ``TCP_MAERTS`` and ``TCP_STREAM`` parameters, so only works for tests that employ these as their data transfer, and only for the TCP streams.

+.. option:: --socket-stats

+    Parse socket stats during test.
+This will capture and parse socket statistics for all TCP upload flows during a test, adding TCP cwnd and RTT values to the test data.
+Requires the 'ss' utility to be present on the system, and can fail if there are too many simultaneous upload flows; which is why this option is not enabled by default.

 Plot configuration options
 --------------------------